Java-djr1-IntroI/Assign02TMortgage/README.md

 **Note1:** Each inputted value is to be \> 0.0.
 If an inputted value is entered incorrectly, output the message "Incorrect Input -- Terminating Program" Here is an example.
-You are to terminate the program immediately when an illegal input occurs. **Further, there is to be only one return statement at the end of your program.**
+You are to terminate the program immediately when an illegal input occurs.

 <pre>
 *******************